Creative Destruction

 Security State

-Filed under: Current Events, International Politics, Politics — Brutus @ 9:28 pm
+Filed under: Current Events,International Politics,Politics — Brutus @ 9:28 pm

 Although this blog has been left for dead by its group of writers, it continues to draw a number of readers.
 Comments are also mostly dead.
 However, the post below (cross-posted at my personal blog, The Spiral Staircase) may be of interest to readers who still wander in here.
 Comments here or there are welcome.

 Creeping fascism has been a problem for some years now.
-Without much recourse short of armed revolt, considering how ineffectual the election process is for instigating real change, many citizens (including me) stood idly by and watched their rights and civil liberties ebb away on a daily basis and the state consolidates its control over all aspects of daily life.
+Without much recourse short of armed revolt, considering how ineffectual the election process is for instigating real change, many citizens (including me) stood idly by and watched their rights and civil liberties ebb away on a daily basis as the state consolidates its control over all aspects of daily life.
 The precedent for today’s emerging fully operational security state (or surveillance society, as I’ve seen it called) lies in the early days of the Cold War.
 Having just emerged triumphant from WWII yet seeing ongoing threats on all sides, many in government began assembling a paranoid and invasive apparatus for gathering intelligence and protecting American interests.
 It’s almost inevitable that spending one’s life addressing external threats (and increasingly, internal ones) would warp one’s perceptions and judgment, and accordingly, it’s fair to suspect that many operatives both then and now suffer from what the French call a déformation professionnelle.

 If you think this is mere hyperbole, I submit you haven’t been paying attention.
 A quick visit to the U.S. Customs and Border Patrol (CBP) website quickly gives readers the sense that the country is under siege.
 Its mission statement reads as follows: